boniondev/BonionsLoggingUtils/README.md

 Instructions on usage can be found in the documentation comments of the file.

-For use in Godot, you can find it in the Godot Asset Library [here](https://godotengine.org/asset-library/asset/4108).
+You can find the latest version in the Godot Asset Library [here](https://godotengine.org/asset-library/asset/4108), or download older versions from the "Releases" section.